rackerlabs/technical-blog/content/blog/2023/2023-04-05-snowflake-observability/index.md

 categories:
     - Snow Flake
     - Data
-metaTitle: "Snow Flake Observability"
+metaTitle: "Snowflake Observability"
 metaDescription: "Snowflake has transformed the way we store, process, and analyze data in the cloud.
 Like any other technology, it's not resistant to issues."
-ogTitle: "Snow Flake Observability"
+ogTitle: "Snowflake Observability"
 ogDescription: "Snowflake has transformed the way we store, process, and analyze data in the cloud.
 Like any other technology, it's not resistant to issues."
 slug: "snow-flake-observability"